cloudentity/pyron/Readme.md

 Edge uses Vertx implementation of HTTP clients.
 Use environment variables to configure default `io.vertx.core.http.HttpClientOptions`.

-Environment variables map to `HttpClientOptions` attributes the same way they map to `HttpServerOptions`.
+Environment variables map to `HttpClientOptions` ([see docs](https://vertx.io/docs/apidocs/io/vertx/core/http/HttpClientOptions.html)) attributes the same way they map to `HttpServerOptions`.

 You can configure HTTP client for each target service separately (note that default attributes from environment variables are ignored in this case):